kylehuff/gpgauth/spec.markdown

 gpgAuth: A protocol to seamlessly authenticate users securely using a single non-distributed password.

+The spec is seriously out of date now that developemnt has started...

 What is it?
 ===========
 gpgAuth is a process to authenticate users and servers using the exchange of GPG keys.